CREDITS AND GRADES

 Repeating Courses with Grades of C-, D+, D, or D-

 Students who receive grades of C-, D+, D, or D- earn the credits for that course.
 Students may repeat any course in which they received a grade of C-, D+, D, or D-.
-Starting with Fall 2012, for courses taken as a repeat, the last grade received for the course shall be included in the student's cumulative GPA for that semester.
+For courses taken as a repeat, the last grade received for the course shall be included in the student's cumulative GPA for that semester.
 The grade from the previous attempt shall be excluded from the GPA.
 Grades for each attempt are permanently recorded on the transcript.
 Only one set of credits (i.e., 1 credit for a 1-credit course; 3 credits for a 3-credit course, etc.) can count toward degree requirements.
 Students should check with their academic advisor on repeating courses that they have already received a minimal passing grade.

 For students who receive financial aid repeating courses in which they received a grade of C-, D+, D, or D-, their enrollment status may not include the repeat course and may affect the amount of aid received.
 Students should check with the Financial Aid Services Office on repeating courses that they have already received a minimal passing grade in regards to their eligibility for financial aid.